-The 2106 controller's Status LED and AP LED do not flash amber when software is being uploaded to the controller or downloaded to an access point, respectively.
+The Status LED and AP LED of 2106 controllers do not flash amber when software is being uploaded to the controller or downloaded to an access point, respectively.

 Some versions of the Cisco 2106 Wireless LAN Controller Quick Start Guide might incorrectly state that these LEDs flash amber during a software upload or download.